The Importance of HVAC Maintenance

 Inaccurate Temperature Readings

-Thermostat sensors can get dirty over time, which can cause the device to display incorrectly.
-You can avoid these problems by ensuring the accuracy of your thermostat using a a separate thermometer.
+Thermostat sensors can get dirty over time, which could cause the thermostat to display inaccurately.
+Regularly checking the accuracy of your thermostat by using a separate thermometer can help you avoid these problems and help you save energy.

-A faulty sensor, or a faulty calibration can cause your system to cycle on and off continuously.
-This is known as short cycling.
-This can adversely affect your comfort, and cause excessive wear and tear on the compressor.
-This issue can be solved by simply replacing the thermostat’s batteries or resetting the breakers.
+A faulty sensor or calibration could cause your system to keep turning on and off that is known as short cycling.
+This can negatively impact your comfort and cause excessive wear and tear on the compressor.
+Fortunately the majority of these issues can be fixed with the simple act of replacing the batteries in your thermostat or resetting the breakers.

-Check the breakers for your thermostat and HVAC equipment in the event that your HVAC equipment doesn’t respond to your thermostat.
-If the breaker has been tripped, it will require resetting to allow the thermostat to communicate with the system again.
+If your thermostat isn’t responding to your thermostat at all it’s recommended to examine the breakers that regulate the thermostat and your HVAC equipment.
+If the breaker has tripped, it will need to be reset to allow the thermostat to be able to communicate with the system again.

-Check your thermostat for signs of wear and tear.
-Look for dust or dirt and make sure that the thermostat isn’t excessively exposed to the sun.
-Finally, the fan blades need to be examined for indications of rust or damage.
-These simple checks will prevent costly repairs in the future, and ensure that your equipment is running as smoothly as possible.
+Examine your thermostat for signs of wear and damage.
+Find evidence of dust or dirt and ensure that the thermostat isn’t too exposed to sunlight.
+Check the fan blades for signs of rust and damage.
+This simple check will help avoid costly repairs in the future, and ensure that your equipment is running as smoothly as it possibly can.

-Performing basic hvac maintenance on your commercial property is an excellent way to cut down on energy costs, maintain comfort and prolong the longevity of your heating and cooling equipment.
-By identifying any issues with your thermostat, setting the breaker, and then replacing the batteries, you’ll be able to keep your building cool all year.
-Remember to call an expert if you’re having other issues or are unsure of what’s the issue with your system.
+Performing basic hvac maintenance on your commercial property is an excellent way to cut down on energy consumption, ensure comfort and prolong the life of your heating and cooling equipment.
+By identifying issues with your thermostat, resetting the breaker and replacing the batteries, you’ll be able to keep your building cool all year round.
+Just remember that should you encounter any other issues or are unsure about the issue make sure to contact a professional.